bob-dpi/pccore/docs/protocol.md

 in response to a read request from the host.
 Peripherals can send to the host without a read request from the host.
 This is called an **autosend** packet.
-Bit 7 is set in autosend packets so the host can differentiate between are user initiated read requeest and an autosend packet.
+Bit 7 is set in autosend packets so the host can differentiate between are user initiated read request and an autosend packet.

-The peripheral ID byte specicifies the destination peripheral.
+The peripheral ID byte specifies the destination peripheral.
 Up to 16 peripherals are supported and the first peripheral (#0) is reserved for the enumerator and FPGA board I/O.  It is a relatively easy change to allow for more than 16 peripherals.